Screening for breast cancer

 Women should be aware of how their breasts normally look and feel and report any changes to a doctor right away.
 Finding a change does not mean that you have cancer.

 A breast self-exam (BSE) is a step-by-step approach to checking your breasts for changes.
 This exam can be done on a schedule.
-We have detailed information on how to do BSE for women who want to do it.
-You can find it on our website or you can call us and ask for it.
+For information on how to do BSE, see our document Breast Cancer Early Detection.

 The best time to do BSE is when your breasts are not tender or swollen.
 If you find any changes, see a doctor right away.